 People enjoy going fishing for the scenery and just get out for some fresh air.
 Now if you leave something back at home, it could turn a fun trip into an uncomfortable day, to say the least.

 Don’t forget the Fishing Bait.
 You would think this is a silly thing to say.
 But you would be surprised how many people in the excitement of their fishing trip, neglect to bring the bait.
-So make yourself a note NOT to go fishing without your bait.
+So make yourself a note NOT to be going fishing without your bait.

 On the other hand, you know whats going to happen when you get there and you forgot the bait… You will find that fishing spot just full of fish and YOU sitting there with no bait.
 You will be so mad at yourself.

 Forgetting your fishing license will cost you.
 And in some cases, it may cost you a lot.
 Anything from 100’s to 1000’s of dollars depending on the location where you are trying to catch fish.
 In some states in America, you may lose all your tackle, your boat and sometimes even your car.
 So do not take the chance.
-Don’t forget your fishing license.
+Don’t leave it at home.

 Here are some tips that may help when going fishing:

-- Take a pic of your fishing license – When you get your fishing license take a pic of it with your phone.
-It may not be the actual license, but in the event that you do not bring your fishing license, you will have something.
+- Take a pic of your fishing license – When you get your license, take a picture of it with your phone.
+It may not be the actual license, but in the event that you do not bring it with you, you will have something.
 Make sure that the picture clearly shows the license number.

 Forgetting your cell phone in today’s society is a no-no. You can do an array of things with your phone. and we have become used to its many features.
 Directions, calculator, camera, social media, surf the web, play games and many other things.
 Yes, you can also call someone with them.
 And in an emergency is a good thing to NOT leave behind.